European Conservatives and Reformists Party: European Council

+European Commission

 ECR affiliate groupings

 The ACRE is formally affiliated to groupings in the European Parliament and the Committee of the Regions of the European Union, the Congress of the Council of Europe and the Parliamentary Assembly of the Council of Europe and the NATO Parliamentary Assembly.

 European Parliament

 The ECR group is the sixth-largest group in the European Parliament.
 Founded in 2009, the ECR brings together 64 MEPs from 15 countries.
-The ECR currently is led by two co-chairmen, Ryszard Legutko of the Polish Law and Justice party and Raffaele Fitto of the Brothers of Italy party.
+The ECR currently is led by two co-chairmen, Ryszard Legutko of the Polish Law and Justice party and Nicola Procaccini of the Brothers of Italy party.

+European Commission

+In the current European Commission, the ECR has one Commissioner.

+European Council

+Of the 27 heads of state and government that are members of the European Council, two are from the ECR.

+In third countries

+Through its global partners, the ECR has two heads of state or government in non-EU countries.

 Committee of the Regions

 Following the creation of the ECR Group in the European Parliament in 2009, and the creation of the ACRE in 2010, the ECR Group in the Committee of the Regions was formed on 10 April 2013 under the leadership of Gordon Keymer CBE and with the support of the ACRE.
 The Group was officially announced during the 11–12 April 100th Committee of the Regions plenary session.

 The ECR Group was the first Group to be formed in the Committee of the Regions during the course of a mandate and was the first ECR Group to be formed outside of the European Parliament.

 The President of the Group is Cllr.
 Gordon Keymer CBE (Leader of Tandridge District Council) and the Vice-Presidents are Dan Jiránek (Mayor of Kladno) and Daiva Matonienė (Deputy Mayor of Šiauliai City Council).
 Adam Banaszak (Member of the Kujawsko-Pomorskie regional assembly), Cllr.
 Kay Twitchen OBE (Member of Essex County Council) and Cllr.
 Judith Pearce (Deputy Leader of Wychavon District Council and Executive board member for Planning, Infrastructure and Housing).